IJM Kampala: After Terrifying Threats, Man Arrested and Widow Safe

-In a carefully planned operation, IJM and local police arrested the man on Thursday and took him to jail.
-Today, he was officially charged in court with threatening violence and removing the widow’s boundary markers—charges that warrant up to seven years in prison.
-He will be held in custody until a bail hearing next week.
+In a carefully planned operation, IJM and local police arrested the man on February 15, 2013, and took him to jail.
+He was officially charged in court with threatening violence and removing the widow's boundary markers—charges that warrant up to seven years in prison.

 Feeling Safe at Last

-IJM will continue to post security at Ramona’s home as the case progresses.
-IJM Kampala’s Deputy Field Office Director Kathryn Wilkes says, “After weeks of being terrorized and living in fear, last night Ramona and her children were finally able to lie down and sleep in peace.”
+IJM will continue to post security at Ramona's home as the case progresses.
+The day after Ramona learned her relative was arrested, IJM Kampala's Deputy Field Office Director Kathryn Wilkes said, "After weeks of being terrorized and living in fear, last night Ramona and her children were finally able to lie down and sleep in peace."

 "Now I don't have to look over my shoulder anymore," Ramona says.
 "All the people who were behind him are going to respect me now.
 Now they know it's wrong.
 They know I'm not weak.
 I have IJM to help me."